Staging and Remodeling for Top Dollar

 How do I get started?

 When your home is listed to sell it’s no longer your home: it’s a product to sell.
-You need to undecorate and depersonalize your home so it will appeal to a wide range of buyers.
+You need to depersonalize your home so it will appeal to a wide range of buyers.
 To ensure that your home sale brings you top dollar you should keep your home meticulously clean, orderly and uncluttered.

 Here are a few tips to get you started for staging or remodeling your home